 5. Turkmenistan

-The Turkmenistan government has also felt a need to ban VPN services to control the country's media.
+The Turkmenistan government has also needed to ban VPN services to control the country's media.
 There is no space left for the outside media, as they rely more on domestic media outlets.

 Even though there is some space for domestic media, they are strictly regulated too by the government, so VPN services have seen a ban in the country.
 The country still needs a very impressive human rights record, but with the presidential government in the act, there is still no chance of lifting the ban on VPN services.